 I love my kids.
 Even when I’ve repeated the same thing 37 times and no one listens, I actually love them ha!
 But I never realized how challenging parenting really is.
-It wasn’t until recently as our oldest grows in his personality, that I found myself in a rut of just making it through the day… you know what I mean.
+It wasn’t until recently as our oldest grows in his personality, that I found myself in a rut.
+Just making it through the day… you know what I mean.
 Literally the bare minimum of keeping your kids from harming themselves until they go to sleep.
-Some nights I literally count down until bedtime routines just so I can say goodnight sooner.
+Some nights I literally count down until bedtime routines.
 Then I press repeat the next day hoping that at some point I’ll find rest.
 Just managing, not succeeding or thriving… maintaining.

-As much as other great blogs I read help me feel better about how tough, exhausting, annoying, and frustrating motherhood can be.
-I love the community of motherhood I find in the midst of sarcasm and grit, but I feel as though sometimes it causes me to forget the heart of parenting.
-I can easily get caught up with how my toddler is a terrorist and my six year old is the most dramatic child to grace this earth, but then it puts me in an even crappier and resentful mood when I’m trying to remember why I even like my kids in the first place!
+I do appreciate great blogs I read that help me feel better about how tough and annoying motherhood can be.
+However I find in the midst of sarcasm and grit, I feel that sometimes it causes me to forget the heart of parenting.
+I can easily get caught up with how my toddler is a terrorist and my six year old is the most dramatic child to grace this earth.
+Then after reading a post, it puts me in an even crappier and resentful mood!
+I completely forget why I even like my kids in the first place…

-Because parenting is not just getting your kids to 18 or managing behaviors, your own fears, or situations – nor is it belittling the most vulnerable people in your world simply to joke at their shortcomings…but it’s intentionality.
+The truth is parenting is not just getting your kids to 18.
+Or even managing behaviors, your own fears, or situations.
+Nor is it belittling the most vulnerable people in your world simply to joke at their shortcomings.
+Parenting is intentional.
 Not perfection, but grace soaked intentionality.
 Showing up and being engaged even when your kids give you every reason to sell them on eBay.
 That’s whether you stay at home or you work and only have a few hours to savor with your babies.

 As we’ve entered into first grade this has been on my mind more than ever.
 My personal challenge of consistent intentionality in my parenting.
 The fact that I in many ways easily focus on being tired that even when I’m not, I still excuse engaging my kids.
 I don’t disregard them, but I do find more laundry to do, dishes to clean, or mess to clean up rather than sit and play…

-I know I can’t do that by simply just managing their lives and hoping they figure it out.
+Truth is by simply just managing their lives and hoping they figure it out isn’t going to work well.
 I need and want to be there present, ready, and guiding them to who I know they can be.

 So fellow mama friend who is exhausted and needs that break, take it.
-Take it so you can come back and be engaged more than ever.
-Because you’ll be glad you didn’t excuse yourself out of this time and they’ll be forever grateful that you were present through it all.
+Take your rest so you can come back and be engaged more than ever.
+Because you’ll be glad you didn’t excuse yourself out of this time.
+Your kids will be forever grateful that you were present through it all.